clabrugere/dynamic-time-warping/README.md

 Notes:
  - The implementation doesn't return the full alignement matrix but only keeps track of two 1D arrays in order to reduce the space complexity of the algorithm to O(N).
- - input arrays must be numpy arrays of type float64 and contiguous (order="C").
+ - input arrays must be numpy arrays of float64 and contiguous (order="C").
  - the `window` argument adds a locality constraint and reduces the number of distance evaluations when used.
 Default to 0 (no constraint).
+ - the `normalize` flag allows to normalize each sequence so that it has zero mean and unit standard deviation
  - the multivariate version returns the full 3D matrix distance where the last axis represents the features.

 # License